Glossary

 Examples: Hookdeck (inbound + outbound), Svix (outbound webhook delivery as a service), AWS EventBridge (event bus).
 They're priced by event volume and add 50–500ms of latency vs direct delivery.

 You probably need a gateway when: you fan out one event to 5+ consumers, you need at-least-once delivery with SLA, or you're shipping a webhook product (you're the sender).
-For debugging and inspection, a webhook inspector like HookSense is the right tool — much cheaper, real-time visibility.
+For an AI agent that needs to receive a single async result — a long tool call, a human approval, a deploy or payment callback — a callback layer like HookSense is the right tool: the agent creates an endpoint and awaits the verified result over MCP instead of running its own gateway.

 How HookSense helps